 As you can see, it is simply the difference between current assets and liabilities.
 Since working capital is dependent on current assets and liabilities, this also means it is “current.”
 In other words, working capital is always dealing with a short-term time frame.

+This doesn't mean credit cards.
 Companies with net positive working capital can more easily obtain credit than those with negative working capital.
 Some suppliers will go further than determining if a business has only positive working capital.
 The amount of working capital is also factored into how much credit a company will receive.
 This is generally determined using an average working capital that is based on industry and company size.

 It’s also easier to find suppliers when a company has net positive working capital.
 In contrast, net negative working capital is a sign of a less stable business and one that suppliers will be more reluctant to work with.
 Overall, positive working capital can help a business grow, whereas negative working capital can constrain it.